 There are six things you should do to keep your list growing in a healthy way.
 Best of all, doing these six things will keep you and your readers happy with the content you’re sending.
 But before we dive into how to make a healthy list, let’s determine what it means for a list to be healthy.

 There are a lot of elements that go into developing a healthy email list but the two most important are engagement and churn.

 An engaged list is a good list

-for ensuring your email campaign earns the kind of results you’re looking for.
+Engagement is critical for ensuring your email campaign earns the kind of results you’re looking for.
 If no one opens your email, then certainly no one’s reading it either, which means your opportunity could be wasted.

 Plus, sending emails only to have them end up in spam folders or go to nonexistent addresses can negatively impact your sender reputation.
 This hurts the reputation of your IP, which, in turn, lowers your deliverability even further.

 Email churn refers to the number of people leaving your list through unsubscribing, who report you as spam, whose addresses results in a hard bounce, or who just don’t open your emails.

 They’re either not engaging or they’ve actively disengaged with your emails.

 The average churn rate is 83%, which really means that 17% of your emails are not making it into your target audience’s inboxes.

 While some churn is inevitable, using email list best practices will help rejuvenate your list and slow the churn to a manageable rate.